Roy Williamson: Combolin

 Williamson, whose many talents ranged from art to woodworking, co-designed a boat named The Sheena Margaret, which was named for his younger daughter with his first wife, Violet.
 In the summer of 1969 he invented the 'combolins', two complementary instruments that combined several instruments into a single one.
 Browne's instrument contained a mandolin with a guitar (along with four bass strings operated with slides); Williamson's had a guitar as well as the 12-string Spanish bandurria, the latter being an instrument he had played since the early days of the Corrie Folk Trio.

 Originally conceived as a way to combine several of the many instruments they carried around on tour – the Corries' long row of chairs behind them on stage bearing instruments is legendary – the combolins in fact became an additional two instruments for the tour van.
 Most often, Browne played the guitar/mandolin instrument with bass strings, and Williamson the other, which also had 13 sympathetic strings designed to resonate like the Indian sitar.

 The wood for the combolins was obtained from antique hardwood furniture as well as premium grade Tyrolean spruce, and displayed Williamson's artistic embellishments in silver and mother of pearl.
 The Corries' album, Strings and Things (1970), was specifically designed to display the new instruments: It featured detailed descriptions of them on the rear sleeve.

 Williamson had advertised the combolins a year prior to completing them and had first tested them only a short while before a concert but found that they sounded terrible.
 He had to quickly rebuild them and learn to play them with Browne before the concert day.

 When the combolins were played, Browne and Williamson often switched places from left to right respectively to right and left.

+Personal life

-Health problems and death
+Health problems

 As a young man, Roy Williamson had played rugby for Edinburgh Wanderers, the rivals of Boroughmuir, the team for which Browne had played.
 Williamson suffered throughout his life from asthma; he usually discontinued his asthma treatments before a show or a concert.
-He continued performing until late in 1989, when his final illness became apparent - he died of a brain tumour on 12 August 1990.
+He continued performing until late in 1989, when his final illness became apparent.

+Death

+Williamson died of a brain tumour on 12 August 1990.